maria-ines-silva/my_portfolio/README.md

 # About me

-I am an Environmental Biologist with a deep-rooted passion for Marine Biology and a specialization in Fisheries Biology and Marine Ecology.
-I hold both a bachelor's degree in Environmental Biology and a master's in Marine Ecology from the University of Lisbon's Faculty of Sciences (FCUL).
+I am an Environmental Biologist with a deep-rooted passion for Fisheries Biology and a specialization in Marine Ecology.

-My passion lies in understanding fish life-history strategies, population dynamics, and the application of statistical modeling to address pressing challenges in fisheries science.
-I am particularly driven by the need to bridge scientific findings with real-world applications, ensuring that research informs sustainable fisheries management and conservation efforts in accessible and impactful ways.
+My passion lies in understanding fish life-history strategies, accurate data collection and the application of statistical modeling to address pressing challenges in fisheries science.
+I am also particularly driven by the need to bridge scientific findings with real-world applications, ensuring that  our research informs sustainable fisheries management and conservation efforts in accessible and impactful ways.
 Currently, I am a Research Collaborator at MARE-ULisboa (Marine and Environmental Sciences Centre), where I work with the Fisheries Biology Lab on fish life-history and genetics projects.
-Beyond the aquatic world, I venture into terrestrial systems, collaborating with the SRIT and BLIZ teams from the SRC (Stockholm Resilience Centre) on population dynamics models for mammals and plants.
+But beyond the aquatic world, I also venture into terrestrial systems, collaborating with the SRIT and BLIZ teams from the SRC (Stockholm Resilience Centre) on population dynamics models for mammals and plants.

 I thrive in team settings, bringing motivation, creativity, and a meticulous eye for detail to every project.
-I also have a background in Environmental Education, which has reinforced my commitment to making science accessible and impactful for diverse audiences.
+I also have some experience in Environmental Education, which has been reinforced by my commitment to making science accessible and impactful for different audiences.

 **My ultimate goal?
 Contribute to fisheries research that not only advances our understanding of aquatic ecosystems but also drives solutions for their sustainable management.**

 # Education

+**PhD student in Biology and Ecology of Global Changes**
+- Faculty of Sciences of the University of Lisbon (FCUL) & Liverpool John Moores University
+- Research project: "Water has memory: eDNA as a new tool to assess purse-seine fisheries discards"

 **MSc in Marine Ecology**
 - Faculty of Sciences of the University of Lisbon (FCUL)